 Joubert syndrome has an autosomal recessive pattern of inheritance, which means that both copies of a gene in each cell are struck with a mutation.
 The parents of the affected individual with such autosomal recessive condition each carry one copy of the mutated gene, but they do not show any signs or symptoms of the condition.

 At conception, each sibling of an affected individual has a 25% chance of getting the condition if the autosomal recessive pattern of inheritance is responsible for the disease.
 Also, there is a 50% chance of being an asymptomatic carrier, and a 25% chance of not being affected by the disease and not being a carrier.

 Rare cases of Joubert syndrome are inherited in an X-linked recessive pattern (such as JSRD caused by mutation of OFD1 gene).
 The causative gene is located on the X chromosome in those cases, which is one of the two sex chromosomes.

-Since not all mutations are yet identified in patients with Joubert syndrome (as well as in patients with JSRD), prenatal diagnosis is still limited to a subset of families.
-In such cases fetal ultrasound and fetal magnetic resonance imaging can be very useful in at-risk pregnancies.
+Not all mutations have been identified in patients with Joubert syndrome, as well as in patients with JSRD); therefore, prenatal diagnosis remains limited to a subset of families.
+In such cases, fetal ultrasound and fetal magnetic resonance imaging (MRI) can be very useful in at-risk pregnancies.